PRECLINICAL DISEASE MODELLING

 This also correlated with diabetes measurement (A = control, B = overexpression of Heat shock protein)

 The death of beta cells and development of diabetes due to heat shock protein expression association was an immune mediated process.

-Immunohistochemistry showed increased infiltrations (panel B) of MHC ClassII positive cells in the pancreas and Inflammatory cytokines such as IL-1beta were elevated in serum.
+Immunhistochemistry showed increased infiltrations (panel B) of MHC ClassII positive cells in the pancreas and inflammatory cytokines such as IL-1beta were elevated in serum.